 Our Conserve the Call exhibit features five species of loons that will be at the center of the 2020 International Loon/Diver Symposium.
 The artwork will be paired alongside information on current research and ongoing conservation efforts.

 A Critical Balance: Artists Take Action is a traveling exhibit raising awareness of threatened and endangered species through art.
-The exhibit features the work of ten painters who in their own artistic style depict life-sized versions of animals about which they are personally passionate.
+The exhibit features the work of nine painters who in their own artistic style depict life-sized versions of animals about which they are personally passionate.

 Most of the art displayed will be for sale and a portion of proceeds will be donated support to conservation efforts.